complete-ts/complete/packages/complete-lint/README.md

 (It should be a development dependency because it is only used to lint your code before compilation/deployment.)

+Note that if you use [pnpm](https://pnpm.io/), you cannot use `complete-lint`, since pnpm does not handle transitive dependencies properly.

 ### Step 2 - Create `eslint.config.mjs`

 Create a `eslint.config.mjs` file in the root of your repository: